dianlight/deployer/README.markdown

 - Add Site Recovery on a failed Deploy.
 - Add aumatic maintenance_mode on deploy if needed (Hard Deploy?)
 - UI Improvement ( Progress Bars?)
+- Add option to include/exclude .htaccess on deploy.
+- Add option to include authors.
+- Add option to create a new Admin on deploy.
 - Write a Manual